Traditional Chinese Medicine

 Is traditional Chinese medicine CRA eligible in Canada?

 Yes.
-Fees paid to a licensed traditional Chinese medicine (TCM) practitioner qualify as medical expenses under paragraph 118.2(2)(a) of the Income Tax Act where the practitioner is recognized as an authorized medical practitioner under the laws of the province where services are rendered.
+Fees paid to a licensed traditional Chinese medicine (TCM) practitioner are CRA-eligible medical expenses where the practitioner is recognized in the province where services are rendered.
 TCM practitioners are currently recognized in British Columbia and Ontario.
-Services provided in provinces or territories that do not recognize TCM practitioners as authorized medical practitioners are not eligible.
+Services in provinces that do not recognize TCM practitioners are not eligible.
 Because a Health Spending Account reimburses CRA-eligible medical expenses, TCM services are eligible for HSA reimbursement when the above conditions are met.

 What Qualifies